ANA OPT Ad Hoc Committee

 Elizabeth Choi, PhD

-Liz is a 2nd year post-doctoral neuropsychology fellow at the University of California, San Francisco/Zuckerberg San Francisco General.
-She was an international trainee from Hong Kong, and she served in leadership roles in the international student community during her graduate training.
-She is passionate about mentoring international students navigate the challenges in their graduate training.
+Liz is a clinical and forensic neuropsychologist in her private practice, EC Neuropsychological Health PC in the Bay Area, California.
+She worked as a clinical psychologist in Hong Kong, prior to coming to the United States for her doctoral studies.
+She served in leadership roles in the international student community during her graduate training.
+She is passionate about mentoring international students in navigating the challenges in their neuropsychology training.
 She strives to help reduce barriers for international students and professionals to seek training and work experience here in the U.S.

 Palak Lunia, PsyD